TACC/abaco-docs/source/technical/complex.rst

 the alias at the time.
 Aliases are useful for insulating an actor from changes to another actor to which it will send messages.

-For example, if actor A sends a message to actor B, the user can create an alias for actor B and configure A to send messages to that alias.
+For example, if actor A sends messages to actor B, the user can create an alias for actor B and configure A to send messages to that alias.
 In the future, if changes need to be made to actor B or if messages from actor A need to be routed to a different actor, the alias value can be updated without any code changes needed on the part of actor A.